openaps/docs/docs/docs/Resources/troubleshooting.md

 `dmesg` (Displays all the kernel output since boot.
 It’s pretty difficult to read, but sometimes you see things in there about the wifi getting disconnected and so forth.)

-`uptime` (Show how long the system is running and show load average of last minute/5 minutes/15 minutes)
+`uptime` (Shows how long the system has been running and the load average of last minute/5 minutes/15 minutes)

 `crontab -l` (Display cron jobs)